raphaelgatti/v2-ach-api-docs/source/includes/_customers.md

 ### Request parameters
 Parameter | Optional? | Description
 ----------|------------|------------
-_links | yes | A `_links" JSON object containing an `on-demand-authorization` link relation.
+_links | yes | A `_links' JSON object containing an `on-demand-authorization` link relation.
 See example raw request and response. routingNumber | no | The bank account's routing number. accountNumber | no | The bank account number. type | no | Type of bank account: `checking` or `savings`.